tarakanbg/vaccbih_sct_files/README.md

   via the Symbology options.
 It could look for example [like this](http://imgur.com/9HZ8c).
 * Added the tracks for all instrument LQSA approaches (ILS Y, NDB Y (same track), ILS Z, NDB Z(same track), Rudar Visual).
   These tracks are defined as STARs and can be hidden or displayed via Display Options > Stars
-* LQSA MSA values are no longer defined as fixes, they are now freetext (Display Options > Freetext) and can be enabled/disabled as a group or individually
+* LQSA Minimum Radar Altitude (MRA) values are no longer defined as fixes, they are now freetext (Display Options > Freetext) and can be enabled/disabled as a group or individually
 * Added the second hold short line on A for LQSA
 * Added stand 11D
 * Stand markings for all major stands or minor stands can be optionally displayed or hidden independent on the ground